Little-Quest/choose-quest/README.md

 ## Contributing
 Please see the [TEAM_AGREEMENT.md](TEAM_AGREEMENT.md) for more information about our workflow and processes.

+##Content
+All content, as of August 10, 2018 is currently under Public Domain and not copywritten.
+This may change in the future.

 ## License
 This project is licensed under the MIT License.
 Please see the [LICENSE](LICENSE) for more details.